The Moral Animal is an evolutionary psychology book that explains human psychology and human behavior in light of our evolution.

-What others say is good changes all the times though, and that’s why conscience is so malleable.
+What others say is good changes all the time though, and that’s why conscience is so malleable.

 Moral guidance is a misnomer, then.

-Our parents actually guide us towards a moral compass which makes sense for the environment we are in, teaching us when to cheat, lie and when we should look like whatever society is rewarding at our time.
+Our parents actually guide us towards a moral compass that makes sense for the environment we are in, teaching us when to cheat, and lie and when we should look like whatever society is rewarding at our time.

-The author says we have a machinery for an helpful Tit For Tat, but we also have a machinery for more cynical and egoistical behavior.
+The author says we have machinery for a helpful Tit For Tat, but we also have machinery for more cynical and egoistic behavior.

 The problem with that?

 In a more and more anonymous society with more and more fleeting encounters, the cynical machinery might be more and more rewarding.

 PART THREE: SOCIAL STRIFE

 This chapter of The Moral Animal is mostly about Darwin’s life.